fletcher/SimplenoteSync/README.txt

         Do the text files end in ".txt"?
 For documents to be recognized as text files to be uploaded, they have to have that file extension.
+        *Unless* you have specified an alternate file extension to use in ".simplenotesyncrc".

         Text files can't be located in subdirectories - this script does not (by design) recurse folders looking for files (since they shouldn't